yichaolemon/Messager/README.md

 # Messager
+1. Peer-to-peer IM.
+2. Via Raspberry Pi as a server.
-Computer to Computer IM, end to end encrypted.
+TODO: End to end encryption.